dinvincible98/Autonomous_Jackal_Explorer/README.md

     1. source setup_laptop.bash
     2. roslaunch jackal_slam slam_toolbox_pc.launch

 Then, user can use nav goal in Rviz to publish goal point and map the environment.
+##### Demo

 #### Note: Remember to source the bash file every time when open a new terminal

 #### Part 2: Frontier Exploration